enzymejs/enzyme/docs/api/selector.md

 ```

-### 4. A React Component’s displayName
+### 3. A React Component’s displayName

 enzyme allows you to find components based on a component’s `displayName`.
 If a component exists
 in a render tree where its `displayName` is set and has its first character as a capital letter,
-a string can be used to find it:
+you can use a string to find it:

 ```jsx